abhilashraju/reactor/design/reactor.md

 ``````
 Above example demonstrate convertion process from tree of Dbus objects in to a Json string.
-DbusTreeGenerator is genertor function the takes a managed object tree as argument.
+DbusTreeGenerator is a genertor function that takes a Dbus object tree as argument.
 The Flux created from DbusTreeGenerator undergoes several transformations before it reaches
-the JsonCollector, which is a Sink.The tranformation include certain filter to avoid collecting data for certain Dbus objects,then a transformation that tranform tuple of {Path,IfaceName,PropName,DbusVariant} in to a Json node.
-Finally a JsonCollector sink that accumulate all json node in to summary json.
+the JsonCollector, which is the Sink.The tranformation includes a filter to avoid collecting data of certain Dbus objects,then a transformation that transforms tuple of {Path,IfaceName,PropName,DbusVariant} in to a Json node.
+Finally the JsonCollector Sink accumulatea all json node in to summary json.
 The resulting Json can be retrieved from the collector using toJson function.

-There are several other Sources and Sinks can be implemented using the reactor frame work.
-I think above example suffice to convey the usefullness of the framework.
+There are several other Sources and Sinks that can be implemented using the reactor frame work.
+I believe above examples are enough to convey the purpose of the framework.
 ## Alternatives Considered

 In BmcWeb implementation you could see alternate approach taken for solving http broadcasting and Dbus tree conversions.
 Hopefully, the reactor approach will simplify the code, improves the readability, maintainability and enables concurrency.

+We could add this as an utility in BmcWeb.
+But BmcWeb is a service not a Library.
+There may be other services who are interested in using these features.
+We may add new features that are not relevent for BmcWeb.
+So it is better to seperate it from BmcWeb.

 ## Impacts